With summer winding down in Norton, now is a great time to get a head start on air conditioner maintenance.

 Remove the blower door and vacuum up dust.

 Wash the drain port using a small, round paintbrush.
-Hook up the drain tube and turn the power back on.
+Connect the drain tube and restore power.

 Related: How to Keep Your Air Conditioner Running Well Through Fall